 Enhancing and/or mimicking beaver

 Whether beaver are present or absent humans can act as process-based restoration practitioners.
 In places where beaver are present, practitioners can reinforce existing dams and add structures between dams to enhance and expand the beaver-managed wetland.
 Where beaver are not present, practitioners can install structures to mimic a beaver wetland complex.
-The suite of tools in process-based restoration includes adding woody features such as (much of the following is excerpted from the LTPBR for Riverscapes Pocket Guide.
+The suite of tools in process-based restoration includes adding woody features such as (much of the following is excerpted from the LTPBR of Riverscapes Pocket Guide.
 See this guide for more details):

 Beaver dam reinforcement